Jadran (training ship): Interwar period

 In 1938, the cancelled long-distance cruise was undertaken, but to North America instead.
 Under Commander Jerko Kačić-Dimitri, Jadran first collected trainees from the petty officers' school at Šibenik before departing Gruž on 20 April.
 This cruise went via Malta, Gibraltar, and Funchal on Madeira, before crossing the Atlantic to visit Hamilton, Bermuda on 14 June, and New York on 21 June for a sixteen-day visit.
 During her time in New York, Jadran was visited by thousands of expatriate Yugoslavs including members of US branches of Jadranska straža.
-A delegation of the crew visited the physicist Nikola Tesla, who was born in Smiljan (formerly part of the Austrian Empire, but part of Yugoslavia in 1938) and gifted him a bas-relief of the ship.
+A delegation of the crew visited the inventor Nikola Tesla, who was born in Smiljan (formerly part of the Austrian Empire, but part of Yugoslavia in 1938) and gifted him a bas-relief of the ship.
 A five-day visit to Boston from 10 July followed, then the return journey to Yugoslavia via Santa Cruz das Flores in the Azores (26 July), Gibraltar (11–15 August), and the French protectorate of Tunisia (21–25 August), arriving in Dubrovnik on 31 August.
 The voyage was the longest made by Jadran in the pre-war period, a total of 11262 nmi.